SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.71.0

++* NEW `enableV1Services` used to indicate whether services needed exclusively for Renku V1 are deployed or not.
+The support for this feature is experimental and it should not yet be used in production at all.

 ## Upgrading to Renku 0.70.0

 * DELETE `dataService.backgroundJobs` backgroundJobs have been rolled into dataTasks deployment.